Jeff-Ciesielski/synesthesia/README.md

 ### Step 3: AST Generation

 Once all optimizations are applied, AST generation can begin.
-For the most part, ast generation is pretty strait forward, symbols are simply transformed into NimNode objects representing their underlying purpose.
+For the most part, ast generation is pretty strait forward, tokens are simply transformed into NimNode objects representing their underlying purpose.

 For example: